Small steps to becoming a more sustainable and responsible tourist

 quick to do and much better than simply ignoring the problem.
 I've watched parents

-with their kids playing ball games on top of plastic - would it be that difficult
+with their kids playing ball games on top of plastic and wonder "would it be so difficult

-to pick up those bits of rubbish and put them in a bin?
+to pick up that rubbish and put it in a bin?"
 Let's set good examples

-to our children, and not allow them to be apathetic and indifferent to waste.
+to our children, and stop them becoming indifferent to the waste around them.

 Eat for a cause